 i7/16GB/256GB/FHD/56Whr runtime is 4:48 for me.

 It’s a powerful laptop with some shortcomings and major/minor nigling issues, depending on how you see things.
-Owners can only hope that the firmware engineers at Dell solve the remaining issues.
+Owners can only hope that the firmware engineers at Dell solve the remaining issues such as proper S3 sleep mode.

 Other than the issues above I’m happy with the unit overall.
-It should be a handy laptop to get things/life admin/coding done and some light graphics work (cough PP6) and actually be able to play some video games for once.
+It should be a handy laptop to get things/life admin/coding done and some light graphics work (cough PP6) and actually be able to play some video games for once in my life.

 Don’t they all?